 4. The process became particularly difficult during peak reporting periods.

-I translated the storyboard into interactive wireframes and a clickable prototype, focusing on:
+• In the Design phase, I translated the storyboard into interactive wireframes and a clickable prototype, enabling stakeholders and users to experience the proposed workflow in a realistic scenario.

 Testing & Iteration